mdminhaziftekhar/Expense-tracker-app-Flutter/README.md

 # expense_tracker

 This is a personal financial helper app.
 It helps the users to track their daily expenses and helps them to have a better life.
+I've used Flutter,  Sqflite for database, provider for state management and Fl_chart for charts

 # Install from here :
 https://drive.google.com/drive/folders/1uBGg78tVTJEJCO9FucGCwue0uJhrWWSh?usp=sharing